mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Sybil attacks (where a party or coordinated parties cheaply create enough protocol participants to affect how consensus is judged) are a major concern for these protocols.
 They encourage diversity in the pool of participants using indirect techniques, such as proof-of-work (where each participant has to show significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

 Use of these techniques can create barriers to proprietary and inherited centralization.
-However, depending upon the application in question, both concentration and platform centralization are still possible.
+However, depending upon the application in question, both consolidation and platform centralization are still possible.

 Furthermore, a protocol or an application can use distributed consensus for some functions, but still be centralized elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.